cqs-data61/iVRF/README.md

 This is the implementation source code (using the Falcon signature) for the paper:

 Muhammed F. Esgin, Oğuzhan Ersoy, Veronika Kuchta, Julian Loss, Amin Sakzad, Ron Steinfeld, Wayne Yang, & Raymond K. Zhao.
 (2023).
 A New Look at Blockchain Leader Election: Simple, Efficient, Sustainable and Post-Quantum.
-Proceedings of the AsiaCCS 2023.
-[Preprint](https://ia.cr/2022/993).
+Proceedings of AsiaCCS 2023.
+DOI [10.1145/3579856.3595792](https://doi.org/10.1145/3579856.3595792).

 @inproceedings{DBLP:conf/asiaccs/EsginEKLSSYZ23,
   author       = {Muhammed F. Esgin and